SexyMalasada/BamboRambo-RNG-Guides/NormalWild-FS-RNG.md

 # XY/ORAS wild Pokemon RNG made EASY

+**As of November 2025, this is the most up to date guide for RNG abusing wild encounters in Gen 6 games.
+Feel free to use whatever resources you find useful, but people will be less likely to understand your problem and help you with troubleshooting.**

 * Your 2ds/3ds system must run **[Custom Firmware (CFW)](https://3ds.hacks.guide/)** in order to follow this guide.
 * This guide is about RNG abusing for **single** wild Pokemon.
 It **WORKS** with Friend Safari and it **WORKS** on Emulator too.
 * If you want to RNG for **Horde encounters**, use this **[guide](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/HordeRNG.md)** instead.